 See the image canvas manipulation section and the toolbar figure for all the functionalities.

 The image canvas displays the visible image layers.
 The images of the Sun are projected on a sphere.
-As long as no manipulations to the scene are done, and the camera is in observer mode (see the camera section), the image is an undistorted representation of the two-dimensional data recorded by the instrument.
+As long as no manipulations to the scene are done, and the viewpoint is not altered, the image is an undistorted representation of the two-dimensional data recorded by the instrument.

 The timeline canvas shows timelines and radio spectrograms (see the timeline figure).
 The timeline canvas can have multiple y-axes.
 It can display multiple timelines and space weather events.
 The time handling section visualises the position in time, the movie interval and the visible interval.